The Complete History of Domain Names from ARPANET to Mainstream Web

 Evolution of Domain Registration

-Domain registration began in the 1980s, initially limited to a few organizations.
-The 1990s saw an explosion in domain registration as more companies began offering this service.
 By 1995, there were approximately 120,000 registered domains, a number that skyrocketed to over 20 million by 2000.
 New top-level domains like .BIZ and .INFO appeared in the early 2000s.
 This gave people more options for their website names.

-Significance of Whois Records
+The Significance of Whois Records in Domain Name History

 Whois records, which contain information about domain owners, have been maintained since the 1980s.
 These records are essential for resolving legal disputes, verifying domain ownership, and tracing the domain registration history.